 Donna and Matt’s guests were a couple who were friends of friends and they helped out with some of the organizing, and took the photos.
 They also did the important job of taking them for a toast in the Boathouse after the wedding.
 After saying goodbye to their guests they went back to their hotel and had some wedding cake, which they had collected that morning from Magnolia Bakery, then got changed and went out for a meal at Keens Steak House.

 Donna had a beautiful wedding dress, and she wisely wore a faux fur jacket with it, to keep out the cold.
 She also wore white boots and wedding gloves.
 She looked the perfect Winter bride, but she did warn that if you are considering getting married in Central Park in the Winter then to be prepared for the very low temperatures.

 Donna said that “Wed in Central Park were amazing, Claire answered all my questions and gave me as much help and advice as I wanted.
 Claire gave me details of where to get a cake from, hair and make up people, photographers, marriage license information, everything.
 We would not have been able to do it if not for her help.”

 Thanks for sharing your story with us, Donna and Matt, and good luck for your future together!
-For more information on planning your own Central Park wedding, visit our website, or “like” us on Facebook for photos and more inspiring stories.
+For more information to help you with planning your own Central Park wedding, visit our website, or “like” us on Facebook, follow us on Instagram and follow us on Pinterest where you will find lots of lovely photos and many more inspiring stories of real weddings.